The Best Golf Exercises to Increase Driving Distance

 Curls on Exercise Ball

 The lateral raise exercise works the middle portion of your shoulder muscle.
 Stand with your feet hip-width apart and hold a dumbbell in each hand at your sides.
-Your arms are straight and your palms will be turned inward toward your legs.
+Your arms are straight and your palms are turned inward toward your legs.
 Raise your arms to shoulder height but do not lift them higher.
 Bring your arms back to your sides in a controlled motion to finish one rep.

 Reverse Fly or Bent-Over Lateral Raise